 South Korea

-A selective 2026 transition route into Korean resident status for eligible foreign nationals who satisfy a government points framework (age, income, education, language/integration, and related criteria), usually from qualifying prior stay categories.
+A selective route to Korean resident status for eligible foreigners who score enough on a government points system (age, income, education, language, and related factors), usually after time in another qualifying stay category.

 Points-basedSelectiveResidency